NumyAddon/LibTalentTree-1.0/README.md

 ```

+### IsClassNode
-### Check if a node is part of the class or spec trees
+Check if a node is part of the class or spec tree
 #### Syntax
 `isClassNode = LibTalentTree:IsClassNode(treeId, nodeId)`
 #### Arguments